tursodatabase/libsql/ext/jni/README.md

 `SQLFunction` is not used directly, but is instead instantiated via one of its three subclasses:

-- `SQLFunction.Scalar` implements simple scalar functions using but a single callback.
+- `ScalarFunction` implements simple scalar functions using but a single callback.
-- `SQLFunction.Aggregate` implements aggregate functions using two callbacks.
+- `AggregateFunction` implements aggregate functions using two callbacks.
-- `SQLFunction.Window` implements window functions using four callbacks.
+- `WindowFunction` implements window functions using four callbacks.

 Search [`Tester1.java`](/file/ext/jni/src/org/sqlite/jni/capi/Tester1.java) for